Let me help you with some frequently asked questions.

 If you’re casting for a TV commercial, you can calculate rates at www.usefee.tv.
 Naturally, TV adverts also shown on the web attract additional usage fees.

-Independent Local Radio (ILR) rates are agreed with broadcasters by the acting union, Equity, and are updated annually.
+Independent Local Radio (ILR) rates are agreed with the broadcasters Global and Bauer by the acting union, Equity, and are updated annually.
 For radio commercials booked through advertising agencies, artists set their own rates within generally accepted guidelines.

 If you’d like a quote for particular project, the best thing to do is ask, giving as much detail about the project as possible.